basiaz79/My-Portfolio/README.md

 I am a Junior Quality Assurance Engineer.
 My interest in software testing comes from my conviction that it is important to test to create high-quality products and from my strengths, such as the ability to analyze and problem-solve, attention to detail, and communication skills.

-I have basic knowledge and practical experience in testing SQL, API, HTML, XML, JSON.
-I have practiced extensively using tools such Testrail, Jira, Qase, Trello, DBeaver, Postman and DevTools.
-Currently I continue expanding my knowledge into Automation testing.
+I have basic knowledge and practical experience in testing SQL, API, HTML, XML, and JSON.
+I have practiced extensively using tools such as Testrail, Jira, Qase, Trello, DBeaver, Postman, and DevTools.
+Currently, I continue expanding my knowledge into Automation testing.

 I am motivated by the prospect of discovering new technologies, methodologies, and testing techniques to sharpen my skills.
-Expanding my knowledge base and working with a team of like minded individuals where ideas are shared, challenges are tackled collectively, and successes are celebrated together
+Expanding my knowledge base and working with a team of like-minded individuals where ideas are shared, challenges are tackled collectively, and successes are celebrated together

 I enjoy working in a team and collaborating with others.
 I am looking for a company where I could use my skills and become a valuable team member.